Harsh280705/TE_DIV_B_SEM6_25-26_GRP8/README.md

-# Career Discovery Platform 🎯
+# Inclusive Career PAth for Differently Abled People 🎯

 An inclusive, web-based career assessment and discovery platform designed to help differently abled individuals identify career opportunities aligned with their strengths and capabilities.